Goldman Sachs Foundation: Initiatives

 Some of the Foundation's initiatives involve supporting and developing entrepreneurs around the world, including 10,000 Women and 10,000 Small Businesses.
 10,000 Women provides women entrepreneurs in developing countries with business education, access to capital and mentors.
 Under Powell, Goldman Sachs partnered with International Finance Corporation and Overseas Private Investment Corporation to raise 600 million dollars, to provide access to capital for more than 100,000 women worldwide.
 Goldman's 10,000 Small Businesses, which was co-chaired by Lloyd Blankfein, Warren Buffett, Michael Bloomberg and Michael Porter of Harvard Business School, supports the growth and expansion of small business in the U.S. and UK.

 In 2001, the Foundation established Urban Investment Group (UIG).
 UIG invests in projects that promote economic development and revitalization in underserved urban communities.

 In 2000, Prep for Prep partnered with the Goldman Sachs Foundation to establish the New York Metro Region Leadership Academy.
 According to a report on the Goldman Sachs Foundation signature initiative to develop high-potential youth.
 The Foundation only supported two cohorts of students (131 accepted) and the program had to end due to a lack of funding.

 In September 2006, the Parliament of Bangladesh ratified the landmark Charter of the Asian University for Women.
 The Charter endowed the University with institutional autonomy, academic freedom, and embedded it in the principle of non-discrimination.
 In 2005 and 2006, the Goldman Sachs Foundation and the Bill & Melinda Gates Foundation provided the start-up funds which enabled the university to become operational in 2008.

 In 2006, Harvard Summit for Young Leaders in China, supported by the Goldman Sachs Foundation and American Airlines, recruited 37 students of Harvard University to create and teach a curriculum at a school in Shanghai.
 The program received extensive media attention across China, bringing approximately 600 high school students from among thousands of applicants to participate.

-Goldman Sachs has received favorable press coverage for conducting business and implementing internal policies related its efforts to forestallto global climate change.
+Goldman Sachs has received favorable press coverage for conducting business and implementing internal policies related its efforts to forestall climate change.
 According to the company website, the Goldman Sachs Foundation has given $114 million in grants since 1999, with the goal of promoting youth education worldwide.